mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.1.0-4.0.0e/connecting-clients/index.md

     "10.0.1.27:1140"
   ],
   "dns": [
-    "zookeeper-0-server.kafka-zookeeper.autoip.dcos.thisdcos.directory:1140",
+    "zookeeper-0-server.{{ model.serviceName }}.autoip.dcos.thisdcos.directory:1140",
-    "zookeeper-1-server.kafka-zookeeper.autoip.dcos.thisdcos.directory:1140",
+    "zookeeper-1-server.{{ model.serviceName }}.autoip.dcos.thisdcos.directory:1140",
-    "zookeeper-2-server.kafka-zookeeper.autoip.dcos.thisdcos.directory:1140"
+    "zookeeper-2-server.{{ model.serviceName }}.autoip.dcos.thisdcos.directory:1140"
   ]
 }
 ```

 In general, the `.thisdcos` endpoints will only work from within the same DC/OS cluster.
-From outside the cluster, you can either use the direct IPs (assuming you are on the same network as the private agents) or set up a proxy service that acts as a frontend to your DC/OS Apache ZooKeeper instance.
+From outside the cluster, you can either use the direct IPs (assuming you are on the same network as the private agents) or set up a proxy service that acts as a frontend to your DC/OS {{ model.techName }} instance.
 For development and testing purposes, you can use [DC/OS Tunnel](/latest/administration/access-node/tunnel/) to access services from outside the cluster, but this option is not suitable for production use.

 <a name="connecting-kafka-to-zookeeper"></a>
 ## Connecting Kafka to ZooKeeper

-One important use for the DC/OS Apache ZooKeeper service is to have your DC/OS Apache Kafka service connect to it.
+One important use for the DC/OS {{ model.techName }} service is to have your DC/OS Apache Kafka service connect to it.
 This enables you to increase Kafka's capacity and removes the system ZooKeeper's involvment in the service.

 Follow the "Alternate ZooKeeper" instructions in the [Kafka documentation](/service-docs/kafka/2.0.2-0.11.0/install/#alternate-zookeeper).
 To obtain the proper value for the `kafka_zookeeper_uri`, run: